Native American language Native American tribes Native American art

 about traditional Iroquois dress, and here are some photographs

-and links about American Indian clothes in general.
+and links about North American Indian clothes in general.

 The Onondagas didn't wear long headdresses like the Sioux.
 Men wore traditional Iroquois headdresses, which were feathered caps with a different insignia for each tribe.
 (The Onondaga headdress has one eagle feather standing straight and one trailing behind.)
 Women sometimes wore beaded tiaras.
-In times of war, Onondaga men often shaved their heads except for a scalplock or a crest down the center of their head--the style known as a roach or "Mohawk."
+In times of war, Onondaga men often shaved their heads except for a scalplock or a crest down the center of their head.
+This style is popularly known as a Mohawk haircut, but warriors in all the Iroquois tribes wore their hair this way.
 Sometimes they would augment this hairstyle with splayed feathers or artificial roaches made of brightly dyed porcupine hair.
 Here are some pictures of these different kinds of American Indian headdress.
 Onondaga women only cut their hair when they were in mourning.
 Otherwise they wore it long and loose or plaited into a long braid.
-Men sometimes decorated their faces and bodies with tribal tattoo art, but Onondaga women generally didn't paint or tattoo themselves.
+Men sometimes decorated their faces and bodies with tattoo art, but Onondaga women generally didn't paint or tattoo themselves.

 Today, some Onondagas still wear moccasins or a beaded shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance.